UGA Bulletin Logo

 Course Description

-An introduction to the international business of motion pictures with a primary focus on marketing campaigns and distribution strategies, taking into account the social, political, and economic climates of various territories worldwide.
+An introduction to the international film business with a primary focus on marketing campaigns and distribution strategies, taking into account the social, political, and economic climates of various territories worldwide.
 International production finance will also be discussed.

 Additional Requirements for Graduate Students: